hibernate/hibernate-search/CONTRIBUTING.md

 ### Basic build

-You will need JDK 11 or later.
+You will need JDK 11 exactly;
+newer JDKs will require you to [pass additional properties](#other-jdks) in order for tests to run correctly.

 The following command will build Hibernate Search, install it in your local Maven repository, and run unit tests and integration tests.